1. Home: Explore careers

 • work with people individually or in groups

-• explore clients' skills, abilities, interests and achievements and look at how they relate to potential careers
+• explore how skills, abilities and interests relate to potential careers

-• develop relationships with employers, colleges, universities and training providers
+• work with employers, schools, universities and training providers

-• research occupational and labour market information and write careers information
+• research and provide careers and labour market information

 Working environment